Oops and Daisies

 • Quotes

-The Terrible Two’s: My ‘Guide’ to Survival
+The Terrible Twos: My ‘Guide’ to Survival

 May 7, 2016 by lizsfhall@gmail.com

-The little girl in our house has reached the terrible two’s.
+The little girl in our house has reached the terrible twos.
 The mama in this house?
-She’s learning a whole ton about patience… and trying not to pull her hair out at the constant phrase “I don’t want that.”
+She’s learning a whole ton about patience… and trying not to pull her hair out at the constant phrase, “I don’t want that.”

 Time to get dressed?
 “I don’t want that.”
 Time to put on shoes?
 “I DON’T want that.”
 Time to walk out the door?
 “I DON’T WANT THAT.”
 She grows more and more insistent.
 She gets angrier and angrier.
-And then she gets red in the face and screams bloody murder.
+Then she gets red in the face and screams bloody murder.
 Just writing this seems to amp up my blood pressure.

 little miss independent